b0nez/scratch-pad/README.md

 Your homework assignments are located in JavaScript (.js) files in the directory `homework/module-x`, where `x` is whatever module you are currently undertaking.

-The assignments are ordered, so on day one of the module, start with the JavaScript file that begins with one, ie, `one-contact-list.js`.
+The assignments are ordered, so on day one of the module, start with the JavaScript file that begins with `one`, ie, `one-reverse-string.js`.
 On day two, you will complete the assignment in the file, `two-x.js`, where `x` is the name of the assignment.

 ### Running your Code